-It then considered the imposition of a caution order but again determined that, due to the seriousness of the case, and the public protection issues identified, an order that does not restrict Miss Mcleish's practice would not be appropriate in the circumstances.
+It then considered the imposition of a caution order but again determined that, due to the seriousness of the case, and the public protection issues identified, an order that does not restrict Ms Mcleish's practice would not be appropriate in the circumstances.
 The SG states that a caution order may be appropriate where 'the case is at the lower end of the spectrum of impaired fitness to practise and the panel wishes to mark that the behaviour was unacceptable and must not happen again.'
-The panel considered that Miss Mcleish's misconduct was not at the lower end of the spectrum and that a caution order would be inappropriate in view of the issues identified.
+The panel considered that Ms Mcleish's misconduct was not at the lower end of the spectrum and that a caution order would be inappropriate in view of the issues identified.
 The panel decided that it would be neither proportionate nor in the public interest to impose a caution order.

-The panel next considered whether a conditions of practice on Miss Mcleish's registration would be a sufficient and appropriate response.
-The panel is mindful that any conditions imposed must be proportionate, measurable, and workable.
-The panel bore in mind the seriousness of the facts found proved at the original hearing and concluded that a conditions of practice order would not adequately protect the public or satisfy the public interest.
-The panel was not able to formulate conditions of practice that would adequately address the concerns relating to Miss Mcleish's misconduct.
+The panel next considered whether a conditions of practice on Ms Mcleish's registration would be a sufficient and appropriate response.
+The panel is mindful that any conditions imposed must be proportionate, measurable and workable.
+The panel determined that, whereas it might be possible to formulate conditions of practice, any conditions of practice order that might be imposed would be unworkable as Ms Mcleish has not engaged with the NMC in any way, neither has she demonstrated any willingness or inclination to comply with a conditions of practice order if made.